TomNisbet/nqsap/docs/_docs/wrapup-40-build-history.md

 [directly controlled the register selectors](../loader/#current-design---expanded-register-selects), allowing the Loader to read or write to any system register, including the RAM.

+This first instruction set had only a dozen or so instructions.
+The later addition of more registers and addressing mode grew the instruction set to over one hundred unique opcodes.

 ## Oct 2020 - Stack pointer

 [![Stack Pointer](../../assets/images/stack-pointer-build.jpg "stack pointer"){:width="400px"}](../../assets/images/stack pointer-build.jpg)

-Added a [stack pointer](../stack-pointer/) and its associated JSR, RTS, push, and pull instructions.
+The next expansion added a [stack pointer](../stack-pointer/) and its associated JSR, RTS, push, and pull instructions.
 The hardware is a pair of 4-bit up/down counters wired to the bus through a 74LS245 transceiver.

 The stack pointer was placed in the previously empty area on the left side of the MAR breadboard.